-Peninsula SC members (home club – first priority & associate- second priority) will be given priority on all test sessions up to 3 weeks before the testing date.
+Peninsula SC members (home club – first priority & associate- second priority) will be given priority on all in-person test sessions up to 3 weeks before the testing date.
 At the 3 week deadline, applications by non-home club member applications will be added to the schedule as time permits.

 Non-home club members must provide permission from their club.

 Test applicants who are not Peninsula home club or associate members must include a $30 guest fee per application.

 All MIF tests will be scheduled after all dance tests at dance test sessions.
 No FS tests will be permitted on a dance test session.

 Any cancellations or special requests must be made 14 days prior to the test date.
 Any cancellations for any reason received after this time will result in the skater forfeiting their test fees.
 Any skater who forfeits their test fees must resubmit a test application and new payment to be re-scheduled for a future session.

 No refunds for contingent tests not taken (tests that require passing one test before eligible to take another test) that are scheduled on the same test session.

 Online registration is preferred and is available HERE.
 Application by mail is available using the form available on the Peninsula Skating Club website.
 No testing requests will be accepted via email.
 No spaces will be held on a test session without an application and payment.

 For more information regarding testing in San Jose, please contact the Test Chair: